K-1 Bar Code Certification Process

-- While the IRS will test the printed returns for compliance with applicable revenue procedures, the testing of the bar code itself will be done by Northrop Grumman Information Technology (NGIT).
-Send two sets of original-print test cases--one to IRS, one to NGIT at the following Addresses:
+- While the IRS will test the printed returns for compliance with applicable revenue procedures, the testing of the bar code itself will be done by Northrop Grumman Information Systems (NGIS).
+Send two sets of original-print test cases--one to IRS, one to NGIS at the following Addresses:

 Internal Revenue Service

 Washington, DC 20224

 Attn: Cecilia Siamundo